 - Carefully date leftovers and keep them at the front of the refrigerator where you can see them and use them right away.

-- Discard all leftovers after four days.
+- Discard all leftovers in the refrigerator after four days.
+Some leftovers can be stored in the freezer for later use.

 - Remove as much air as possible from storage bags to keep foods fresh longer.
 The less you handle food, the better.